 Several years ago, a friend of mine and I took a road trip from Rome down to my grandfather’s hometown in Southern Italy.

 We traveled by car on the modern autostrada, which parallels the ancient Appian Way.
-The town of Monteverde is located in the Iripina, that portion rich agricultural land two hours to the east of Naples, and on the borders of Basilicata and Puglia, and in the Province of Avellino.
+The town of Monteverde is located in the Iripina, a fertile agricultural land two hours to the east of Naples, and borders the provinces of Basilicata, Puglia, and Avellino.

 Among Avellino’s legendary citizens were figures like the poet Virgil whose writings drew on the rustic surroundings, the lemon trees with their pungent fragrance, local myths, and deities, and the powerful images of the sea.

 Directly related to our gospel reading, it was also the home of Pontius Pilate whose role in the gospels provides the undercurrent of tension between Romans and Jews.

 Of course, for Luke and the other gospel writers, this was the spiritual drama behind Christ’s death and crucifixion.

 Two weeks ago, there was an article in the New York Times that caught my attention.
 Namely, the discovery of a 2,000-year-old copper ring bearing the name of Pontius Pilate found in the excavation of Herodium, an ancient fortress, and palace on the West Bank in Bethlehem.